 - (a) Shoulder Patches The authorized shoulder patch supplied by the Department shall be machine stitched to the sleeves of all uniform shirts and jackets, three-quarters of an inch below the shoulder seam of the shirt and be bisected by the crease in the sleeve. - 1. no shoulder patches on dispatch jacket or blazer. - (b) Hash Marks and other indicators for length of service may be worn on long sleeved shirts and jackets.
 They are to be machine stitched onto the uniform.
 The stripes are to be worn on the left sleeve only.
-Each hash mark shall indicate four years of full time Law Enforcement service. - (c) Name Tag:
+Each hash mark shall indicate four years of full time Law Enforcement service. - (c) Name Tag: - The officer's first initial and last name shall be embroidered directly above and centered over the right breast pocket.
+If the employee desires other than the legal first name, the employee must receive approval from the Chief of Police.

-- 1. The officer's first initial and last name shall be embroidered directly above the cevered over the right breast pocket.
-If the employee desires other than the legal first name, the employee must receive approval from the Chief of Police. - 2.
-The lettering shall be 10mm inch gold embroidered. - The name shall shall be embroidered on all shirts. - (d) Assignment Insignias Assignment insignias, (SWAT, FTO, etc.) may be worn as designated by the Chief of Police. - (e) Flag Pin A flag pin may be worn, centered above the nameplate. - (f) Badge The department issued badge, or an authorized sewn on cloth replica, must be worn and visible at all times while in uniform. - (g) Rank Insignia - Chief-Four gold colored stars on each side of shirt collar. - 2.
-Lieutenant One gold colored star on each side of shirt collar. - Sergeant-One three bar chevron on each side of shirt collar.
+- 2. The lettering shall be 10mm inch silver embroidered. - 3.
+The name shall shall be embroidered on all shirts. - (d) Assignment Insignias Assignment insignias, (SWAT, FTO, etc.) may be worn as designated by the Chief of Police. - (e) Flag Pin A flag pin may be worn, centered above the nameplate. - (f) Badge The department issued badge, or an authorized sewn on cloth replica, must be worn and visible at all times while in uniform. - (g) Rank Insignia - 1.
+Chief-Four silver colored stars on each side of shirt collar. - Lieutenant One silver colored bar on each side of shirt collar. - 3.
+Sergeant-One silver three bar chevron on each side of shirt collar.
 Also one three bar chevron on each uniform sleeve below Department patch. - 4.
-Patrol officer-One gold colored "GPD" on each side of shirt collar. - (a) The "GPD" shall be 3/8 inch gold embroidered. - 5.
-Animal Control Officer-one gold colored "ACO" on each side of shirt collar. - (a) The "ACO" shall be 3/8 inch gold embroidered. - 6.
-Dispatcher/Evidence Clerk-Same of patrol officer - RSVP-Same as patrol officer - 8.
-Chaplain-One gold cross on each side of shirt collar. - 9.
+Patrol officer-One silver colored "GPD" on each side of shirt collar. - (a) The "GPD" shall be 3/8 inch silver embroidered. - Animal Control Officer-one silver colored "ACO" on each side of shirt collar. - (a) The "ACO" shall be 3/8 inch silver embroidered. - 6.
+Dispatcher/Evidence Clerk-Same of patrol officer - 7.
+RSVP-Same as patrol officer - 8.
+Chaplain-One silver cross on each side of shirt collar. - 9.
 Explorers-Same of patrol officer.